hadeeressamanwer/MNIST_digit_classifier/README.md

 layers_dims-> (number of input features,no.of nodes in 1st layer,no.of nodes in 2nd layer,no.of nodes in 3rd layer,.....,no.of nodes in m layer)<br/>
 A_layers-> activation function for all layers except last layer provided options ("relu","sigmoid","identity")<br/>
 A_out->activation function for last layer provided options ("relu","sigmoid","identity")<br/>
-print_every-> for visualization choose when to print every iteration prev_parameters -> is used to save model parameters<br/>
+print_every-> for visualization choose when to print every iteration<br/>
+prev_parameters -> is used to save model parameters<br/>
 this function returns parameters after training<br/>